smok-serwis/coolamqp/README.md

 * channel flow mechanism is not supported (#11)
 * _confirm=True_ is not available if you're not RabbitMQ (#8)
 * no Windows support (#9)

+## Copyright holder change

+Since SMOK sp. z o.o. was incorporated, it inherited all SMOK-related IP of previous operator of the service, DMS Serwis s.c., which continues to operate within it's designated company agreement.
+From there stems the copyright holder name change.